Are you eligible for a First Home Savings Account?

 FHSA and separation

-I co-owned a house with my former spouse, which was sold 2 years ago when we separated.
-I'm planning to buy a semi-detached home in a few years, which will be my principal place of residence.
+I owned a house with my former spouse.
+We sold the property two years ago when we split up.
+I’m planning on buying a semi-detached home in a few years, which will be my primary residence.
 Can I open an FHSA?

-Since you don't currently meet the first-time home buyer criteria, you'll have to wait before opening an FHSA.
+Since you’re not currently considered a “first-time home buyer,” you’ll have to wait before you can open an FHSA.
 Unlike the HBP, the FHSA requirements do not change if you separate.
-In the short term, and under some conditions, the HBP could be the best way to save for a home purchase.
+In the short term, and subject to certain conditions, the HBP might be your best option when it comes to saving for a down payment.

-Eligibility criteria for making a tax-free withdrawal from a TFSA1
+Eligibility criteria for making a tax-free withdrawal from a FHSA1

-• You must be a Canadian resident or a Canadian resident for tax purposes.
+You must be a Canadian resident for tax purposes.

-• Before the withdrawal, you've signed a written agreement to buy or build a qualifying home before October 1 of the calendar year following the year of the withdrawal.
+You must have signed a written agreement prior to the withdrawal to buy or build a qualifying home before October 1 of the calendar year following the year of the withdrawal.

-• You must not have bought the qualifying home more than 30 days before the withdrawal.
+- You must not acquire the qualifying home more than 30 days before the withdrawal.

 Can I use an FHSA to buy a first home with a friend who is not my spouse?

-Amounts accumulated in your FHSA can be used to pay for your share of a property that will become your principal place of residence, regardless of the nature of your relationship with the other owners.
+Amounts accumulated in your FHSA can be used to pay for your share of a property that will become your primary residence, regardless of the nature of your relationship with the other owners.

-I moved into a condo owned by my spouse 2 years ago.
+Two years ago, I moved into a condo owned by my spouse.
 Can I make a tax-free withdrawal from my FHSA to buy half of the condo?

-You can make a tax-free withdrawal from your FHSA if all the conditions are met when you withdraw the funds.
-Unlike the FHSA conditions, the fact that your spouse is the owner of your principal place of residence does not affect your eligibility to make a tax-free withdrawal from your FHSA.
+Yes, you’ll be able to make a tax-free withdrawal from your FHSA as long as you meet all of the eligibility requirements at the time of the withdrawal.
+Unlike the conditions you need to meet to open an FHSA, your spouse being the owner of your primary residence doesn’t affect your eligibility to make a tax-free withdrawal from your FHSA.

 Yes.
-In addition to single-family home and condominiums, FHSA qualifying homes include duplexes, triplexes, fourplexes and apartment buildings—as long as one of the units will become your principal place of residence.
+In addition to single-family homes and condominiums, qualifying homes include buildings with two, three or four units, and apartment buildings, as long as one of the units will serve as your primary residence.

 When they died, my parents left me their house.
-I have never owned a home, and it will be my principal place of residence.
+I have never owned a home, and the house will be my primary residence.
 Can I still use an FHSA?

-I bought some land to build my first home three years from now.
+I’m buying a piece of land that I plan on using to build my first home in three years.
 Can I withdraw funds from my FHSA now?

-For self-build projects, your FHSA can only be used to finance the construction of the home that will become your principal place of residence, not to purchase land.
-You'll have to wait until construction begins to make a tax-free withdrawal.
+For self-build projects, your FHSA can only be used to finance the construction of the home that will serve as your primary residence, not to buy the land.
+You’ll have to wait until construction begins before you can make a tax-free withdrawal.

 FHSA and income properties

-Yes, as long as one of the units will be used as your principal place of residence.
-Duplexes, triplexes and fourplexes are also eligible, as long as you are the owner-occupant.
+Yes, as long as one of the units will serve as your primary residence and all other conditions are met.
+Homes with two, three or four units are also eligible, as long as one of the units is your primary residence.

 Check your FHSA eligibility

-The examples above make it clear that it's important to check all of the FHSA eligibility criteria, whether you're opening an account or making a withdrawal to purchase a home.
-Get advice from an accountant or tax expert and personalized support from your Desjardins advisor.
+The examples above show why it’s important to double-check that you meet all of the FHSA eligibility criteria, whether you’re opening an account or making a withdrawal to buy a qualifying home.
+Check in with a Desjardins advisor for personalized support.
+Depending on your tax situation, you may also benefit from the assistance of a specialized professional such as an accountant or tax expert.

-1 Some conditions apply.
+1 Certain terms and conditions apply.
 See CRA form RC725—Request to Make a Qualifying Withdrawal from your FHSA.